Defining Real Problems & Real Solutions

 The Dickinson College campus and communities beyond campus borders are living laboratories for learning about sustainability problems and solutions through direct experience.
 Dickinson students work with each other, faculty, staff and community members to identify and define problems, understand their causes, develop solutions, and test their ideas.

-Renewable fuel to power farm equipment other college machinery is produced from waste vegetable oil by students at our College Farm.
+Renewable fuels to power farm equipment and cookware is produced from waste by students at our College Farm.

-Students collaborate with Campus Operations staff to analyze and recommend actions for reducing Dickinson's greenhouse gas emissions in this community-based research course.
+Students collaborate with Campus Operations staff to analyze and recommend actions for reducing Dickinson's greenhouse gas emissions using our Lucid Energy Dashboard.